 - If you requested an advance through payroll you need to submit that report within 28 days.

 - Your expense report should be filled out in its entirety; including name, home address, bargaining unit, Payroll State employee ID #, etc. All receipts must be originals.
 All forms of cancelled checks and copies of credit card bills do not substitute for original receipts.
 Remember, the time that your trip started and ended must be on your report.

-- At the close of the fiscal year all travel expense reports must be submitted to the Travel office by July 10 or the expenses will be charged against the next fiscal year budget.
+- At the close of the fiscal year all travel expense reports must be submitted to the Travel office.
+If not received by deadline issued by Travel office; the expense will be charged against the next fiscal year budget.